URL-Decode

 Reference Error

-Errors of this type occur when a variable reference cannot be found or is not declared.
+Errors of this type occur when a variable reference cannot be found or declared.

 Example: